dismantl/CaseHarvester/README.md

 Each different parser breaks down the case details to a granular level and stores the data in a number of database tables.
 This [schematic diagram](https://disman.tl/caseharvester/relationships.html) illustrates how this data is represented in the database.

 # Installation
 Case Harvester can be run or deployed from any workstation running Python 3, [GNU Make](https://www.gnu.org/software/make/), and [jq](https://stedolan.github.io/jq/).
 The required Python 3 modules are in `requirements.txt` and can be installed with `pip3 install -r requirements.txt`.
+Creating a Python virtual environment is recommended.

-Next, configure AWS CLI with `aws configure` so that it can deploy Case Harvester.
+Next, configure AWS CLI with `aws configure` so that it can deploy Case Harvester using your account.
 Here you'll use an Access Key ID and Secret Access Key either for your root AWS account, or an IAM user or role that has sufficient permissions.

 ## Deploy to AWS
 Case Harvester uses [Cloudformation](https://aws.amazon.com/cloudformation/) stacks to deploy, configure, and connect all of the needed AWS resources.
 There are separate stacks for static resources (VPC, S3 bucket, RDS instance), spider, scraper, and parser.
 The first step is to set strong, unique passwords for the database users in `secrets.json`: